cktang88/viz-proj/process-book/process.md

     ![Hover corresponding pixels](./images/hover.png)

 - Drag and dropping PixelLayers onto each other calls AND/OR operational joins on the dataset of each PixelLayer
+    > This is really only possible to be shown as an animation, so the best way to see this would be to try it yourself!

 - Ability to easily switch between AND/OR joins via a dropdown control.